Ifunanyacollins/texteditor/README.md

 ## Contributing

-start start by forking the repo, download to on your local machine , navigate to the file via your the command console
+start  by forking the repo, download to on your local machine , navigate to the file via your the command console
 ```
 npm install or yarn add